zoekirsh/js-rails-as-api-using-fast-json-api/README.md

 What we covered is enough to get us close to where we were creating our own customized serializers.
 We do not get to choose exactly how data gets serialized the way we do when write our own serializer classes, but we gain a lot of flexibility by using the Fast JSON API.
-From this point in the example bird watching application, we could fill out bird and location controllers and when we add in actions, our serializers are already created and ready!

 The Fast JSON API gem provides a quick way to generate and customize JSON serializers with minimal configuration.
 Its conventions also allow it to work well even when dealing with a large number of related objects.

 Overall, the goal of this section is to get you comfortable enough to get Rails